Bahabie/Bahabie/README.md

 ### Software Developer

-I am a Software Developer based in Istanbul, currently studying Web Design and Coding (Distance Education) at Atatürk University.
+I am a Software Developer based in Istanbul, currently studying Web Design and Coding at Atatürk University.

 Open to new opportunities and collaborations.
 ### Technical Expertise